zeewell/Mole/integrations/README.md

 - Adds two Raycast Script Commands (`clean`, `uninstall`) to the usual Raycast directories and opens the Script Commands panel so you can reload immediately.
 - Creates two Alfred workflows with keywords `clean` and `uninstall` so you can type and run Mole in Alfred.
 Both launchers call your locally installed `mo`/`mole` binary directly—no extra prompts or AppleScript permissions needed.
+Raycast scripts automatically pick the first terminal they find (Warp → Ghostty → Alacritty → Kitty → WezTerm → WindTerm → Hyper → iTerm2 → Terminal).
+Export `MO_LAUNCHER_APP=<name>` to override.

 ## Alfred